Product Fundamentals: Investment Manager’s Insurance

 Setting appropriate coverage

 There are a number of considerations that inform the appropriateness of cover investment and fund managers should hold.
 There are legal/statutory obligations, contractual obligations and then there is the question of “what limit is adequate?” in the context of the risk sought to be transferred.
-Expert opinion from your insurance broker should be sought as regards the last element.
+Expert opinion from your insurance advisor should be sought as regards the last element.

 What is required at law?